-All staff must complete the GDPR training.
-All staff have a responsibility to ensure that they comply with the GDPR requirements.
+All team members must complete the GDPR training and have a responsibility to ensure that they comply with the GDPR requirements.

-12.3 Schools must ensure that they inform pupils, parents and carers of how their personal information will be stored and used.

-- 12.4 Schools must ensure that they hold emergency contact details of the parents/carers of pupils.
+- 12.3 Schools must ensure that they inform pupils, parents and carers of how their personal information will be stored and used.
+The following guidance is recommended for education team members: Data Protection in schools - 12.4 Schools must ensure that they hold emergency contact details of the parents/carers of pupils.
 This is to be done with the agreement of the parents/carers.
-In line with KCSiE 2023 schools must hold more than one set of contact details for each pupil, where reasonably possible. - 12.5 Data breaches must be reported immediately to Group's Data Protection Officer as set out in the Group's Data Protection Policy.
+In line with KCSiE 2024 schools must hold more than one set of contact details for each pupil, where reasonably possible. - 12.5 Data breaches must be reported immediately to Group's Data Protection Officer as set out in the Group's Data Protection Policy.